dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Order cyclists by # of peak-time journeys -> frequency distribution -> POWER LAW??

-- observong the visual spatio-temporal anaylsis = lines on a map (visual saliency) + fluctuation for each day of the week
+- observing the visual spatio-temporal anaylsis = lines on a map (visual saliency) + fluctuation for each day of the week

+How to derive workplace centres for each cyclist?
+Calculate the (frequency) weighted centroid of docking station locations  We speculate -> mean-centre